HQUT/leafswap/README.md

 - Aesthetic of login/sign up page
 - Profile component
 - Authentication

-## What's left to do
 - Search Function working properly
 - BookDetails
 - Proper routing of the whole sidebar
 - Collections

+## What's left to do
-- Persistence of data to Firebase
+- Persistence of data to Firebase small fix

 ## File Structure
 ```